faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 kubectl apply -f ingress.yaml
 ```

 Next, I resolve the DNS of minikube ip with my webpage url.
-I made an enrry of it in /etc/hosts.
+I made an entry of it in /etc/hosts .

 ```
 192.168.49.2    myapp.local